Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

    entry's timestamp and prefix tree root hash.
 3. Compute the log tree root hash by hashing together the leaf hashes with the provided batch inclusion proof.
-4. Verify the Transparency Log's signature over the computed log tree root hash.
+4. Verify the Transparency Log's signature over the computed log tree root hash. -->

-While the same label-version pair may be looked up in several different versions of the prefix tree, note that the corresponding commitment is only provided once.
-This ensures that the commitments are the same in each version of the prefix tree; if they weren't, the proof will fail to reconstruct the correct log tree root.

 # Updating Views of the Tree